Towards Understanding Learning in Neural Networks with Linear Teachers: Introduction

 \section{Introduction}

 Neural networks have achieved remarkable performance in many machine learning tasks \citep{krizhevsky2012imagenet, silver2016mastering, devlin2019bert}.
 Although their success has already transformed technology, a theoretical understanding of how this performance is achieved is not complete.
-Here we focus on one of the simplest learning setting that is still not understood.
+Here we focus on one of the simplest learning settings that is still not understood.
 We consider linearly separable data (i.e., generated by a ``linear teacher'') that is being learned by a two layer neural net with leaky ReLU activations and minimization of cross entropy loss using gradient descent or its variants.
 Two key questions immediately come up in this context: \begin{itemize} \item {\bf The Optimization Question}: Will the optimization succeed in finding a classifier with zero training error, and arbitrarily low training loss? \item {\bf The Inductive Bias Question}: With a large number of hidden units, the network can find many solutions that will separate the data.
 Which of these will be found by gradient descent? \end{itemize} Our work addresses these questions as follows.

-{\bf The Optimization Question}: We prove that stochastic gradient descent will converge to arbitrary low training loss.
+{\bf The Optimization Question}: We prove that stochastic gradient descent (SGD) will converge to arbitrary low training loss.
 Concretely, we show that for any $\epsilon>0$, SGD will converge to $\epsilon$ cross-entropy loss in $O\left(\frac{1}{\epsilon^2}\right)$ iterations.
-Our proof uses a novel variant of the perceptron proof, that checks for loss-violations per epoch.
+We consider SGD which performs multiple passes over the data and we devise a novel variant of the perceptron proof to analyze this setting.
+Our analysis bounds the number of epochs that have high loss examples, and uses this to show convergence to a low loss solution.
 Importantly, our result holds for any network size and scale of initialization.
 Therefore, our analysis goes beyond the Neural Tangent Kernel (NTK) analyses which require large network sizes and relatively large initialization scales.